 - Place in the oven and cook for approximately 4 hours.
 If you’re using a bigger joint, a guide is to allow 30 minutes per 450g (1lbs).

-- At 30 minutes before the end, spoon the whole jar of marmalade over the gammon, cover with foil, and return to the oven for the remaining time.
+- At 30 minutes before the end, remove the rind, spoon the whole jar of marmalade over the gammon, cover with foil, and return to the oven for the remaining time.